david-cortes/how_to_use_rtd/README.md

 sys.modules.update((mod_name, mock.MagicMock()) for mod_name in MOCK_MODULES)
 ```

+(depending on whether you have a `source/` folder, it might notbe necessary to insert the syspath above)

 For more problematic cases, RTD will define an environment variable `READTHEDOCS` (`os.environ.get('READTHEDOCS')`) which you can use to tweak or skip things conditionally.
-For example, if you want to offer the possibility of using two equivalent packages as backend, but don't want to force any as dependency, you can adjust your `setup.py` and/or `conf.py` to have a mock of it.
+For example, if you want to offer the possibility of using two equivalent packages as backend, but don't want to force any as dependency, you can adjust your `setup.py` and/or `conf.py` to have a mock of it, or you can have a special `setup` command in your `setup.py` that will be executed only for RTD.

 See example in package [findblas](https://github.com/david-cortes/findblas/blob/master/findblas/distutils.py) which wants to have MKL or OpenBLAS without having to list one of them as a requirement.